artefactual/archivematica-docs/admin-manual/installation/installation.rst

 .. _install-new:

-Installing Archivematica 1.4 packages (new install)
+Installing Archivematica 1.5 packages (new install)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Archivematica packages are hosted on Launchpad, in an Ubuntu PPA (Personal Package Archive).
 In order to install software onto your Ubuntu system from a PPA:

-1. Add the archivematica/release PPA to your list of trusted repositories (if    add-apt-repositories is not available you must install python-software-    properties first):
+1. Add the archivematica/release PPA to your list of trusted repositories (if add-apt-repositories is not available you must install python-software-properties first):

 .. code:: bash